How to Get a Green Card Through Marriage in Texas

 The applicant must submit several forms, documentation, and evidence to apply for a Green Card, as listed by USCIS.
 However, several other forms may be applicable depending on the applicant’s circumstance.
 Make sure you ask your attorney if you’ve filled out all the paperwork for your particular situation.

 Various forms require filing fees.
 After submitting forms, the U.S. government also conducts interviews to determine eligibility.
-To ensure you are fully prepared, discuss your status with a Houston immigration attorney who has experience with immigration and marriage issues.
+To ensure you are fully prepared, discuss your status with a Houston immigration attorney at the Law Offices of David A. Breston, we have experience with immigration and marriage issues.